 Leaders across the UK public sector face more demands than ever to protect department budgets.
 The post COVID-19 efficiency drive has only increased the pressure to prevent losses.

 Every year, the public sector is losing huge amounts to internal and external public procurement.
 To protect public funds, this must be addressed.

 We need to talk about Public Procurement

-We need to stop accepting procurement losses as a cost to doing business and take a proactive approach to prevent fraud or error from occurring in the first place.
+We need to stop accepting procurement losses as a cost of doing business.
+We must take a proactive approach to prevent fraud or error.
 Gain an accurate and holistic view of your public procurement risk.